TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 13/Mark 13.32.md

 ---

-But of that day or that hour knoweth no one, not even the angels in heaven, neither the Son, but the Father.
+But of that day or that hour no one knows, not even the angels in heaven, nor the Son, but only the Father.